PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 First, there are limitless libraries for JavaScript, but we only [allow a small portion of them](/docs/apps/build/reference#available-imports).
 You can’t install and use whatever npm package you like.
 We include basic packages such as Node’s standard `crypto`, `url`, `node-fetch`, and `zlib` libraries.
 We also include libraries like `snowflake-sdk`, `@google-cloud/bigquery`, and `pg` to connect external services.
 This ensures that the code run by our users and servers uses libraries we trust.

-Second, it is possible for users to write a loop that loops forever and causes resource exhaustion.
+Second, users can write a loop that loops forever and causes resource exhaustion.
 To prevent this, we set up a babel plugin that injects code into `for`, `while`, and `do while` loops (as described in [this article](https://medium.com/@bvjebin/js-infinite-loops-killing-em-e1c2f5f2db7f)).
-Basically, whenever there is a loop, we set up a timer before we start it.
+Whenever there is a loop, we set up a timer before we start it.
 If the loop runs for more than 30 seconds, the program errors.

 Third, to prevent data loss, we added the ability to retry logic to our `processEvent` function.
 Kafka handles retries for us by batching events and adding failed ones into the dead letter queue.
 We added the ability to run functions on `RetryError`  to improve consistency.
 App developers can also run fetches with retry.
 Here’s an example of what it looks like: